ivanstavytskyi/Numberlink/README.md

 Pages under `frontend/src/`: `index.html` (play), `leaderboard/`, `reviews/`, `faqs/`, `verify/`.
 Play / leaderboard / reviews / faqs each have their own `main.js` and `style.css` — same header and settings, copied.

 Java package is `numberlink`.

-## Status

-Early version, not the finished game.
-Solo play and accounts work; later versions will add more.